Getting to Durango

 How much time do we have in Silverton?

 There is a layover in Silverton of two hours to two hours and fifteen minutes.
 Your train will turn around before departure.
 However, if you take our motorcoach service to Silverton, you have approximately 3 hours in Silverton before your train departs.
+New in 2014, we offer a 1/2 day round trip with only 1/2 hour in Silverton.

 Don't miss your return train!